asadovka/cyb_web2/docs/cyb.md

 # Principles

-There are sereral key principles of cyb behavior, design and development.
+There are several key principles of cyb behavior, design and development.

 ## 1. Users

 We focus on developers and advanced blockchain users (Metamask users).
-But cyb is also friendly for everyone who wants to interract with blockchains and decentralized systems.
+But cyb is also friendly for everyone who wants to interact with consensus computers.

 ### 1.1.
 User activity types